Our Services

 FOOT SORES

-Foot wounds and sores are more than just an inconvenience — if left untreated, they can lead to infections, chronic pain, and serious complications, especially for people with diabetes or circulation issues.
+Foot wounds and sores are more than just an inconvenience — if treated incorrectly or not at all they can lead to infections, chronic pain, and serious complications, especially for people with diabetes and/or circulation issues.
 At Summit Foot + Ankle, our specialists provide expert wound care, focusing on early detection, proper treatment, and long-term prevention so you can stay healthy and active.

 How Foot Wounds